 Is it easy to setup?

 It is also really easy to use and setup.
 You’ll be pleased to know that this is a porcelain-enameled cooking grill.
 So expect good heat efficiency and searing grill marks on your steaks and chicken fillets!
-It also heats up quick, so be careful not to burn your food.
+It also heats up quickly, so be careful not to burn your food.

 The only thing you need to be aware of is that this grill uses a single long burner to heat the entire cooking area.
 So if that burner fails, it won’t work.

 What I Like About This Grill

 With 14,000 BTUs of total output, the Porta-Chef S certainly kills it!
 It grills your meat to perfection and gives that delightful looking seared marks in your steak.
 Be careful of the Porta-Chef S. It definitely gets hot real quick and is also very efficient, surprisingly.

 The grill lid closes well and traps heat.
 This ensures your meals cook fast, but also you have got to be careful of getting them overcooked.
 The built-in temperature tells you when things get hot quickly, and I’ve tested its accuracy, and I can say that this thing works damn well.